What Is the Best Way to Prepare Sushi Rice?

 Preserving the freshness and texture of cooked sushi rice is crucial.
 Freezing the rice in air-tight containers is the optimal method to maintain its quality for up to one month.

-See also Best rice for pilaf
+See also Best rice for chicken and mushroom stir-fry

 When ready to use, thaw the frozen rice to room temperature before incorporating it into your dish, ensuring the rice retains its ideal texture and flavor.